Xanthippus (father of Pericles): Ostracism

 Ostrakon naming Xanthippus (484 BC).
 Stoa of Attalus, Ancient Agora Museum in Athens.

 Xanthippus' leadership was short lived due to his ostracism in 484 BC.
 Xanthippus allied with his fellow aristocrat Aristides to counter the ambitions of Themistocles.
 Around the year 480 BC, the names of Xanthippus and Aristides would come to be invoked in songs critiquing "the liar, the cheat, and traitor" Themistocles, who Plutarch claimed played a hand in a series of ostracisms that removed the pair from Athens.
 Named after the ostrakon shards that votes would be cast on, should a quorum of 6,000 votes be cast in an ostracism, the man whose name received the most votes would be exiled for ten years, upon which time he could return without legal or political ramification.
 There were 5 prominent ostracisms of aristocrats during the political clashes of the 480s BC, concerned with removing those connected with the tyrant Pisistratus.
 Xanthippus was the first ostracism not in connection with the tyranny, followed by Aristides.
 Themistocles was rumored to be involved with both ostracisms.
 His father's connection to Pisistratus was not noted as a cause.

 Ostrakon shards recovered from the western slope of the Areopagus in the 1990s were translated in 2018 and have been attributed to the ostracism vote of 484 BC.
-Of the surviving 56 ostrakon naming Xanthippus, one explains that Xanthippus disrespected the prytaneion.
+Of the surviving 56 ostraka naming Xanthippus, one explains that Xanthippus disrespected the prytaneion.
 This accusation has been associated with Cylon's attempted coup of Athens between 636 and 632 BC, where Archon Megacles of the Alcmaeonid clan ordered the execution of Cylon's followers who were in the Athenian Acropolis, and was perhaps populated by Themistocles.
 Another shard claims that Xanthippus, "curse of the leaders, has been especially harmful," likely referencing his prosecution of Miltiades.